webplatform/docs/html/elements/template/index.md

 }}{{Single Example
 |Language=HTML
 |Description====Shadow DOM example===
-But the more interesting use of the &lt;template&gt; tag is in concert with the Shadow DOM and the &lt;content&gt; tag.
-Use the Shadow DOM to achieve an encapsulation of the presentation (style) of the element and the &lt;content&gt; tag to provide separation of content from the element.
-The element (shadow host) is implemented with a &lt;template&gt; that encapsulates the styles, thereby providing a boiler plate, and a &lt;content&gt; tag, thereby providing for the reuse of the template for different content.
+But the more interesting use of the <code>&lt;template&gt;</code> tag is in concert with the Shadow DOM and the <code>&lt;content&gt;</code> tag.
+Use the Shadow DOM to achieve an encapsulation of the presentation (style) of the element and the <code>&lt;content&gt;</code> tag to provide separation of content from the element.
+The element (shadow host) is implemented with a <code>&lt;template&gt;</code> that encapsulates the styles, thereby providing a boiler plate, and a <code>&lt;content&gt;</code> tag, thereby providing for the reuse of the template for different content.
 |Code=<syntaxhighlight>
 <template id="nameTagTemplate">
 <style>